(previously known as Oligostigma camptozonale)

 This Caterpillar feeds on various ferns ( POLYPODIOPHYTA ) from the family SCHIZAEACEAE, including :

-The adult moths have pale wings, with brown curved lines across them, and with narrow yellow margins containing black dots.
+The adult moths have pale wings, with brown sinuous lines across them, and with narrow yellowish margins.
+The hindwing margins are ringed with black dots.
 The moths have a wingspan of about 2 cms.